+Item No. 12.15 Audit and Governance Committee Meeting held on 9 June 2021

+Property Address N/A

+(if applicable)

+Landowner/Applicant N/A

+(if applicable)

+File Ref/ROC GOVN/CCLMEET/18

+Previous Council Reports

+(if applicable)

+Directorate Corporate Services

+Authority/Discretion

-Item No. 8.14 Audit and Governance Committee Meeting held on 9 June 2021 Property Address N/A (if applicable) Landowner/Applicant N/A (if applicable) File Ref/ROC GOVN/CCLMEET/18 Previous Council Reports (if applicable) Directorate Corporate Services Authority/Discretion □ ☑ ☐ Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency. ☑ Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets. ☐ Legislative Includes adopting local laws, town planning schemes and policies. ☐ Review When the Council operates as a review authority on decisions made by Officers for appeal purposes. ☐ Quasi-Judicial When the Council determines an application/matter directly affects a person's right and interests.
-The just character arises from the obligation to abide by principles of natural justice.
-Examples of Quasi-Just authority include town planning applications, bust licences, applications for other permits/licences (egual Health Act, Dog Act or Local Laws) and other decisions may be appealable to the State Administrative Tribuna Attachment No. 11 Minutes of the Audit and Governance Committee meeting held on 9 June 2021 Confidential Attachment No. 3 Audit Risk Register Report on Settlement of Legal Dispute
+Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency.

+Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets.

+Legislative Includes adopting local laws, town planning schemes and policies.

+Review When the Council operates as a review authority on decisions made by Officers for appeal purposes.

+Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
+The judicial character arises from the obligation to abide by the principles of natural justice.
+Examples of Quasi-Judicial authority include town planning applications, building licences, applications for other permits/licences (eg under Health Act, Dog Act or Local Laws) and other decisions that may be appealable to the State Administrative Tribunal.
+Minutes of the Audit and Governance Committee

+meeting held on 9 June 2021

+Confidential Attachment Audit Risk Register

+No. 1 Report on Settlement of Legal Dispute